This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-How to cook vegetarian Mie Goreng
+How to make vegetarian Mie Goreng

 What I love most about Mie Goreng is that it’s so versatile.
 As long as you have cabbage, kecap manis and noodles, you can add just about any protein and or vegetable.
 It’s all about the ingredients you have available.
 I always make it when I have leftovers from other dishes or when some of the vegetables in my fridge are on the verge of going bad.

 What really makes this dish so special is the rich sauce.
-Kecap manis is a sweetened aromatic Indonesian soy sauce that has a darker color, a syrupy consistency and a molasses-like flavor due to large amounts of palm sugar.
+Kecap Manis is a sweetened Indonesian soy sauce that has a darker color, a syrupy consistency and a molasses-like flavor due to large amounts of palm sugar.
 It is one of my favorite sauces and always have at least one big bottle in my pantry.

 I highly recommend using a really good sweet soy sauce as it is such an important part of the recipe.
 I have tried several different brands but ABC Kecap Manis has always been my favorite.
 It was also the one we used during one of the cooking classes I attended in Bali.
 So if it’s good enough for the Balinese it’s good enough for me.

 Choosing the right noodles are, of course, also very important when making the perfect Mie Goreng.
 I like using the thicker egg noodles that come in large packages rather than the thin super curly ones.
 Here I have used Long Life instant egg noodles.